szczyglis-dev/py-gpt/README.md

 ## Other requirements

-For operation, an internet connection is needed (for API connectivity), a registered OpenAI account, and an active API key that must be input into the program.
-Local models served through Ollama do not require an OpenAI account or external API keys.
+For API-based models, an internet connection and the appropriate provider API key are required.
+Models from OpenAI, Google, Anthropic, and xAI require API keys for their respective providers.
+Local models, such as those served through Ollama, do not require external API keys.

 ## Troubleshooting and diagnostics